-- Update the attributes - When optical SFP module is installed (Table 159). - When copper SFP module is installed (Table 158) - To save changes, click Submit Updated System Configuration.
+- When optical SFP module is installed (Table 143). - When copper SFP module is installed (Table 142) - To save changes, click Submit Updated System Configuration.

-Table 157 SFP Configuration (Optical module) attributes
+Table 141 SFP Configuration (Optical module) attributes ----------- ---

 Attribute Meaning SFP Port Auto Negotiation Disabled: Configuration of the Ethernet interface is forced.
 This is to be used as a last resort only if auto-negotiation fails.
 Enabled: Configuration of the Ethernet interface is automatically negotiated (default).
 This is the preferred setting.